ryanstout/co2thermostat/README.md

 # Van CO2+Fan+Thermostat

 Code to maintain the air in my campervan.
 Opens the MaxxAir fan (via IR) when the CO2 level gets too high.
-Also a thermostat with adjustable hysteresis.
+Also a thermostat with adjustable hysteresis (in code) that can control the diesel furnace in my van.
+Read the full details [here](https://medium.com/@ryanstout/camper-van-air-quality-and-what-to-do-about-it-2cf6ab8ff4f9)

 Sorry there's no wiring diagram.
 Just put the right resistor(s) for your IR LED in place, wire up the buttons to the gpio and the rest is I2C and a relay to connect/disconnect the furance line.

 # Parts List